csc-training/summerschool/mpi/docs/03-mpi-p2p-2.md

 - Examining the status parameter is needed in communication patterns where the receiver does not know this information a priori
 - When the information is known or irrelevant, the status can be ignored
   - Use the special constant `MPI_STATUS_IGNORE` as status
-  - Benefit: Saves memory in the user program and allows optimizations in the MPI library
+  - Benefit: Cleaner code & allows (small) optimizations in the MPI library

 # Arbitrary receives